Multi-block exceptional points in open quantum systems: Newton diagram in case (ii) of the Section

 Using the values $(k, \beta_k)$, we construct the Newton diagram for the quotient, which is displayed in Fig.~\ref{fig:Newton_polygon}.
-The diagram consists of two segments: one with slope $\frac{1}{5}$, and one with slope $1$.
+The Newton diagram is constructed to be the lower boundary of the convex hull of the set of points $\{ (k, \beta_k) \mid a_k \neq 0\}_{k = 0}^{n}$.
+In our case, the diagram consists of two segments: one with slope $\frac{1}{5}$, and one with slope $1$.
 We can read the leading order exponents of the eigenvalue corrections and their multiplicities directly from the Newton diagram: the slopes of the segments give the exponents, while the horizontal spans of the segments --- the multiplicities.
-In our case, we obtain five eigenvalues that behave like $\propto \Gamma^{1/5}$ and one linear in $\Gamma$
+In our case, we obtain five eigenvalues that behave like $\propto \Gamma^{1/5}$ and one linear in $\Gamma$.